NYC DOE Respect For All

 Click here for Studio in a School http://www.studioinaschool.org/

 Ms Josephson, our school principal, in conjunction with the parent coordinator and guidance counselors, host “Breakfast with the Principal”.
-At these monthly meetings, topics relative to our students, parents, and community are discussed in a relaxed open forum.
+Our breakfast meetings will resume as soon as our entire staff and student members return to school.
+At our monthly meetings, topics relative to our students, parents, and community are discussed in a relaxed open forum.
 This is an opportunity for information to be dispersed to parents as well as gathered from the community in order to create a better learning environment.
 One topic from last year's discussion was “What Parents Can Do to Help Their Child Deal with a Bully!"
+For this 2020-2021 school year, all meetings and office hours with parents will take place remotely.

 In order to build morale and create positive school spirit, administrators and students and staff celebrate during Spirit Month.
 Students celebrate their culture, pride in their country, their career goals, their similarities as well as their differences.
-SPIRIT Month begins on February 2, 2018.
-Spirit month has always been fun for our students and our staff, and it has given us the opportunity to show off our school spirit!
-We will recognize our spirit on Mondays and Fridays during the entire month of February.
+Spirit month has always been fun for our students and our staff during the month of February, and it has given us the opportunity to show off our school spirit!
+We will recognize our spirit on Mondays and Fridays during the entire month of February, but this will be done remotely.
 The schedule is as follows:

 P.S.
 232Q prides itself on the inclusion of all students regardless of athletic and academic abilities.
 Our school clubs such as Volleyball, Flag Rugby, Basketball, Cheerleading, Flag Football, Debate Team, and Runners Club, encourage participation in extra- curricular activities.
 In addition to our middle school clubs, we are fortunate to have as a partner CHAMPS.
 They support us with programs in flag football, flag rugby, girls volleyball, developmental basketball, and a BOKS 5th grade fitness program.
-Click here for CHAMPS http://schools.nyc.gov/Academics/FitnessandHealth/CHAMPS/default.htm
+Click here for CHAMPS https://www.schools.nyc.gov/school-life/health-and-wellness/sports-and-staying-active/champs.
+As soon as school resumes full-time, our sports program will resume!